oceanumeric/data-science-go-small/Tutorial_01/T01_notes.md

 Now, we will fix the event and time dimensions, which means we assume each event (coming to the restaurant) is independent within a fixed time interval (10am to 11am).
 Then we will do reordering 100 days.
 Then we are interested in the probability that number of customers coming to the restaurant.
 This is a Poisson distribution problem.
 Why?
 Think about how could you solve this problem in the naive way.

+Just ask: what's the probability for you to come to the restaurant at 10:16:00:0003 am?
+If we divide the time interval into million seconds, how many events do we have?
+(How about $n \to \infty$?)